BattMoTeam/BattMo.jl/README.md

 <img src="docs/src/assets/battmologo_text.png" style="margin-left: 5cm" width="300px">

 ## Installation
-This package is currently unregistered.
+This package is registered in the General Julia registry.
 To add it to your Julia environment, open Julia and run
 ```julia
 using Pkg; Pkg.add("BattMo")
 ```